 Dedicated server hosting is the best choice if you want to lease an entire server for your sole use.
 As you’re leasing an entire server, you get full control over it and its configurations.

-Here’s the difference between VPS and dedicated server.
+Here’s the difference between VPS and a dedicated server:

-Unlike VPS, dedicated server lets you choose the equipment, including the RAM, hard drive and processor used in the server.
+Unlike VPS, a dedicated server lets you choose the equipment, including the RAM, hard drive, and processor used in the server.
 As 100 percent of the server’s resources are allocated to your site, it costs more than VPS hosting.
-However, a dedicated server hosting is the best hosting option for you if you don’t want to share resources with other websites any means.
+However, dedicated server hosting is the best hosting option for you if you don’t want to share resources with other websites by any means.

-Every website doesn’t need the bells and whistles offered by a dedicated server but choosing it instead of VPS is the right decision in following conditions.
+Every website doesn’t need the bells and whistles offered by a dedicated server, but choosing one instead of VPS is the right decision in following conditions:

 - You want to host large files that require extensive amounts of storage space and bandwidth.

-- You need to process resource-heavy scripts and applications than a VPS server could handle.
+- You need to process more resource-heavy scripts and applications than a VPS server could handle.

-With a dedicated server hosting, you don’t have to worry about other sites slowing down your site.
-Of course, you can scale up your VPS, but there’s always a limit for the resources you’ll have access to this type of hosting.
+With dedicated server hosting, you don’t have to worry about other people’s sites slowing down your site.
+Of course, you can scale up your VPS, but there’s always a limit to the resources you’ll have access to with this type of hosting.

 Factors to Consider When Choosing VPS Hosting

-Now that you have an idea about different hosting options available in the market, we’ll take a look at factors that should be non-negotiable in any VPS hosting plan.
+Now that you have an idea about different hosting options available on the market, we’ll take a look at factors that should be non-negotiable with any VPS hosting plan.

-It’s a no-brainer that when choosing a web hosting server, you need to choose the one that offers maximum uptime.
-While no host can provide 100% uptime guarantee (some hosts even promise it though), anything below 99.9% is unreliable.
+It’s a no-brainer that, when choosing a web hosting server, you need to choose the one that offers maximum uptime.
+While no host can provide a 100 percent uptime guarantee (some hosts still promise it though), anything below 99.9 percent is considered unreliable.